 • Mold

-Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can alleviate other troubles associated with bad indoor air quality.
-These include:
+Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can alleviate other symptoms related to bad indoor air quality.
+These involve:

 • Headaches